hplgit/pysketcher/README.md

 Tool for creating sketches of physics problems in terms of Python code.

+This library is very heavily based on the thinking of Hans Petter Langtangen however very little if any of his code remains.
+Significant deviations from his library are:

+1) Code is organised into multiple files and published on pypi.
+2) Shapes are immutable.
+This means functions such as `rotate` return modified copies of the original shape, rather than altering the shape on which they are called.
+3) Angles are in radians not degrees.
+4) The Composition object is used more consistently.
+Previously objects such as Beam where direct children of Shape which led to code repetition.

 ### Purpose

 Pysketcher can typically be used to draw figures like